swiss-avalanches/swiss-avalanches.github.io/README.md

-# project
 Skeleton repo for projects

 Please fill the following for milestone 1:

 # Title

-# Group members

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
+What's the motivation behind your project?

-# Questions
+# Research questions
-A list of questions you would like to address during the project.
+A list of research questions you would like to address during the project.

 # Dataset
-Details on the dataset you want to use, and how do you expect to get, manage, process and enrich it.
+List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
+Show us you've read the docs and some examples, and you've a clear idea on what to expect.
+Discuss data size and format if relevant.

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.